ryanvvalkenhoef/multitaal-online-salesgame/README.txt

 - 'node_modules'

 Linter is used in this project, go into package.json in root folder to see the run commands.
-Linter is used to check for errors in the code, it is recommended to run the linter before pushing code to the repository.
+Linter is used to check for errors in the code (you'll probably see a lot of red "errors" due to the linter, this is normal) It is recommended to run the linter FORMATTER before pushing code to the repository.
 This way code stays consistent and clean.

 DEPENDENCIES VERSIONS: